rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## Snapshots

 [Snapshot is an effective method](/post/snapshots/) for saving previous versions of data and deleted files in case of a restore.

-## Add and update configurations

-It is easy to [add and update configurations](/post/addconfigurations/).

 ## RsyncUI settings